cpilson/CoderCamps-real_world_react/README.md

     - A `CommentList` with `CommentInput` for new comments.
     - A `DeleteButton` component to delete a comment.
 - Fixed bug in `/src/Components/Article/index.js` that would prevent an `Article` from being rendered when `currentUser` was `null` (e.g. no user was logged in).
+- HOTFIX: added an additional conditional that will prevent anonymous browsers from following users in the user `Profile`.